 The Global Cooling Prize will run for a period of 2 years starting November 12, 2018.
-The top ten finalists will be announced around November 2019 and interim awards of up to $2 million will be awarded to them for development of the prototypes of their cooling technology.
-The final winner or winners will be announced around November 2020.
+The top ten finalists will be tentatively disclosed around November 2019 and interim awards will be distributed to them for development of the prototypes of their cooling technology.
+The final winner will be disclosed around November 2020.
 More information can be found on the Timelines & Milestones page of the website.

 Who can participate in the Prize?

 We are seeking submissions from incumbent cooling technology providers, emerging innovators in space cooling and similar technologies, as well as professors, students, and researchers from universities and laboratories around the world.
 Anyone with a great idea can apply for the prize.

 Can we participate in the Global Cooling Prize as a consortium of two or more organizations?